The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 Longsuffering is the ability to put up with others short comings.
 While not desiring to demean, disrespect or reject them.
 Longsuffering leads us to assist them in overcoming their short falls.

 This speaks to the gentle nature of the Holy Spirit.
 Although we may have done wrong, and even knew it before we did it, God extended His gentleness to lead us to repentance.
 Thank you Lord!.
-Even after thoroughly pointing out the hypocrisy of the scribes and Pharisees, Jesus Christ desired to gather them as a gentle hen.
+Even after thoroughly pointing out the hypocrisy of the scribes and Pharisees, Jesus desired to gather them as a gentle hen.
 This defined His gentleness and showed how He truly felt about them even though many of them opposed Him.
 Matthew 23:37

 - The Lord invites to take His yoke upon us as an act of His gentleness.
 Matthew 11:29